 Anne Corbett is an occupational therapist and previously a therapy manager within the NHS and has 25 years experience working with a paediatric population in the community .

 2. Course Content

-The second stage is a consolidation day that occurs in January 2018.
+The second stage is a consolidation day that occurs 3-4 months after the initial workshops.
 After practicing CO-OP in your own clinical setting, you will return to present a case study, discuss successes and challenges with implementing CO-OP, and have an opportunity for further practice of the areas presenting the greatest challenge.